edvb/dotfiles/README.md

 # ED's Dotfiles

-This is the place I use to store all my configuration files for programs such as Vim, Bash, and Tmux.
-These files are designed to be used on Linux and most likely won't work on other machines.
+This is the place I use to store all my configuration files for programs such as Vim, Bash, Tmux, etc. These files are designed to be used on Linux and most likely won't work on other machines.
 I recommend you not to just copy whole files, but instead copy one line at a time that you understand and slowly build up a huge file.
 This way you have a setup that fits you best.